AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/013-real-food.md

 "You aren't going to tell him?"
 I was shocked.

 Ant shook his head, "I'm not going to break his heart.
-He can be d
+He can be deluded for a lot longer as far as I care."

+"Some friend you are."

+He laughed, "Just like you asking Sage to do some work for the Venatori.
+That opening I made works two ways."

+"Sage?
+I didn....
+The Wicked Truth is Nox's best friend?"

+Ant nodded.
+"So yeah, you see all of us know the duplicity of James Hutton et al.  And we don't tell him, because he's br
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2Mjc3ODk3MTMsMTgzNzM2OTI2LC04ND
+eyJoaXN0b3J5IjpbLTEwMzk3OTM0ODcsMTgzNzM2OTI2LC04ND
 Y3ODg2ODYsLTEyNzExNjY1NTMsLTIwODg3NDY2MTJdfQ==
 -->